vikstrous/pirate-get/README.md

 magnets = false

 ; save each selected torrent in a .torrent file torrents = false

 [LocalDB]
-; use a local copy of the pirate bay database enabled = false
+; use a local copy of the csv formatted pirate bay database enabled = false

 ; path of the database
 path = ~/downloads/pirate-get/db

 [Misc]
 ; specify a custom command for opening the magnet
 ; ex. myprogram --open %s
 ; %s represent the magnet uri
 openCommand =

 ; open magnets with transmission-remote client transmission = false
+; set to username:password if needed
+transmission-auth =
+; set to the port number if needed transmission-port =

 ; use colored output
 colors = true